 How to Run a JMeter Test on an SAML Website

 There are two alternative flows for SAML SSO: the flow initiated by the service provider and the flow initiated by the identity provider.
 In this example, we will go over a flow initiated by the service provider.
-The full test build can be seen in this image:
+The full test build can be seen in this image and the script can be found here:

 Now let’s break it down.